smetj/wishbone/docs/index.rst

 Bootstrap a  server
 ===================

-Wishbone servers are started with bootstrap file:
+Wishbone `servers`_ are started with bootstrap file:

 .. code-block:: sh

-    $ wishbone start --config eventprocessor.yaml
+    $ wishbone start --config eventprocessor.yaml --id docker

-Bootstrap file define the modules_ to initialize and how these should be connected to each other:
+`Bootstrap files`_ define the modules_ to initialize and how these should be connected to each other:

 .. image:: intro.png